Task Lifecycle and Polling

 }

-After calling .task_store(), the server advertises these capabilities during initialize:
+After calling .task_store(), the server advertises these capabilities during initialize (the standard top-level tasks capability):

 {